-With the Customize dialog not only can you customize the main menu, but also most of the context menus which appear when you Ctrl-click (or right-click) TypeTool windows.
-Choose a context menu in the Select menu popup:
+With the Customize dialog not only can you customize the main menu, but also most of the context menus which appear when you right-click on TypeTool windows.
+Open the Menu page in the Customize dialog box and choose a context menu in the right combo box:

-A menu appears on screen and you can customize it by dragging commands from the list at the left.
+A menu appears on screen and you can customize it by dragging commands from the toolbar, other menus or the list of the commands on the Commands page.